 11. To the extent that a complaint is upheld, the CO shall apologise on our behalf and may in some cases offer some form of compensation to the client.
 The upholding of any complaint or any apology or offer of compensation shall be entirely without prejudice and shall not in any circumstances or to any extent constitute acceptance of any liability by us.

 12. The client’s complaint shall be considered resolved (i) upon the client accepting the CO’s determination of the complaint (and, if upheld, any terms for resolving the complaint) and (ii) in the event that the client does not object to the determination by the CO within 20 working days.

 13. The resolution of the complaint shall be noted on our complaints register as soon as it is achieved and the relevant papers transferred to the complaints resolved file.

-Please note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
-Further details are available from the Legal Ombudsman.
+The Legal Ombudsman service cannot be used by businesses or most other organisations, unless they are below certain size limits.
+Further details are available from the Legal Ombudsman’s website.